 Thermodynamic entropy, according to Wikipedia, has been described variously (not necessarily in a satisfactory manner) as a measure of:

-• Thermodynamic homogeneity of a system
+• Thermodynamic homogeneity of a system…under the additional constraint of thermodynamic equilibrium.

 • Smoothing-out process progress